- 11 Jul 2023

 self.Log(secondaryResult.LabelName)

-if secondaryResult.LabelName == "puppy":
+if secondaryResult.LabelName == "Puppy":

 self.Log("Overriding result")

-self.Result.SetDerivedResult(ClassificationResult("puppy", 1, secondaryResult.Score))
+self.Result.SetDerivedResult(ClassificationResult("Puppy", 1, secondaryResult.Score))

-Override the Class Name, Score, and Index
+Override the Class Name, Confidence Score, and Index

-Here is the sample script.
+Here is the sample script:

 def run(self):